 Smoke odor can be very stubborn and linger in the home for quite a while after a fire.
 Unfortunately, regular household deodorizing sprays only mask the problem.
 Those who can’t hire a professional cleaner to remove smoke smells may want to try the following methods:

 Carpeting should be cleaned (preferably by a professional) both before an dafter general fire repairs.
 Some carpeting may require total replacement.

 To clean soot stains from walls, it is necessary to use a chemical sponge – available from cleaning supply companies – or even paint thinner or rubbing alcohol.

 These are just a few things homeowners can do to reduce the effects of fire damage.
-If a smoky smell persist for months, it may be necessary to hire a professional restorer to perform a thermal fogging, which should permeate the home to the point it kills all smoke odor.
+If a smoky smell persist for months, it may be necessary to hire a professional restorer and a fire damage repair specialist to perform a thermal fogging, which should permeate the home to the point it kills all smoke odor.